Treatment effect estimation by comparing observed and predicted outcomes: conditions for valid inference and practical illustration: Methodology

 \paragraph*{Examples of violations} \begin{itemize} \item If the target treatment is only available to patients with certain socioeconomic characteristics (e.g., only wealthy patients due to insurance limitations) and these characteristics influence the outcome independently of the covariates in our model. \item If clinicians assign treatment based on patient-reported quality of life, that is not included in the model, but that does predict the outcome even after accounting for the variables that \textit{are }included in the model. \end{itemize}

-\paragraph*{Case study} In the case study, treatment selection for protons follows a deterministic process based on baseline dysphagia, tumor location, planned dose under photons, and planned dose under protons, as described in section \ref{sec:casestudy-data}.
+\paragraph*{Case study} Treatment selection for protons followed a deterministic process based on baseline dysphagia, tumor location, planned dose under photons, and planned dose under protons, as described in section 2.3.
 If the model would have included all these variables used for selection, the condition would be satisfied.
-However, the model does not include the planned dose variables under protons, as proton plans were not available at the time model development data were collected, and arguably also do not seem intuitive predictors of outcomes under photon therapy.
-The question thus becomes: After conditioning on baseline dysphagia, tumor location, and planned photon dose variables, does knowledge of planned \textit{proton dose} provide additional information about expected outcomes under photon therapy?
+However, the model does not include the planned dose variables under protons, as proton plans were not available at the time model development data were collected.
+The question becomes: after conditioning on baseline dysphagia, tumor location, and planned photon dose variables, does knowledge of planned proton dose provide additional information about expected outcomes under photon therapy?
 Said differently, are there unmeasured variables that correlate with both the potential reduction in dose (from photons to protons) and dysphagia risk?
-The clearest example of such a variable would be the location of the tumor, which influences both the possible reduction in dose, as well as the risk of dysphagia.
-Tumor location is included in the model, although it may not be fully accounted for as it is only incorporated as broad categories.
-Another example is N-stage: patients with a higher N-stage often receive higher photon doses and may allow for greater potential dose reductions using protons.
+Plausible violations are: \begin{itemize} \item Tumor location, which influences both the possible reduction in dose, as well as the risk of dysphagia.
+Tumor location is included in the model, although it may not be fully accounted for as it is only incorporated as broad categories. \item Patients with a higher N-stage often receive higher photon doses and may allow for greater potential dose reductions using protons.
 At the same time, a higher N-stage may be associated with a higher risk of dysphagia.
-Because N-stage is not included in the model, the predicted outcomes under photon therapy may be slightly \textit{underestimated} in the proton-treated group, which could lead to an \textit{underestimation} of the benefit of proton therapy.

-To decide whether ignorability of treatment assignment holds, it may help to draw out assumptions about relevant causal relations.
-An example graphical representation of the case study is shown in Appendix D, which clarifies why the only risk for a violation of the condition is because the\textit{ proton} plan dose variables are not included in the model, whereas they did influence treatment assignment.
+Because N-stage is not included in the model, the predicted outcomes under photon therapy may be slightly underestimated in the proton-treated group, which could lead to an underestimation of the benefit of proton therapy. \end{itemize} To decide whether ignorability of treatment assignment holds, it may help to draw out assumptions about relevant causal relations.
+An example graphical representation of the case study is shown in Appendix D.